• Crossing the Border

 New Laws

 New passport laws in the United States now require anyone entering the country from any location to present a passport.
 That means if you are a United States citizen or permanent resident who traveled to Mexico, Canada, Europe, or anywhere outside the United States, you will need to present a passport to re-enter the country.
-Beginning in January 2008, you will also need to present a passport upon leaving the United States, so get one now.
+You will also need to present a passport upon leaving the United States, so get one now.

 All children, including infants, are required to have their own passports.
 If you're taking your children into another country, you must provide documentation showing you have the legal rights for the children to travel with you.
 If divorced, you will need to present divorce and custody papers and a notarized letter of consent from the other parent.